Overview

 depend on the amount of brokerage transactions directed to SIG’s custodian(s).
 In addition, there is no

-client assets in any specific mutual funds, securities or other investment products as a result of participation
+of client assets in any specific mutual funds, securities or other investment products as a result of

-in the program.
-While as a fiduciary, we endeavor to act in our clients’ best interests, our recommendation
+participation in the program.
+While as a fiduciary, we endeavor to act in our clients’ best interests, our

-possible arrangements in the marketplace as it strives to achieve best execution on behalf of its clients.
-In
+other possible arrangements in the marketplace as it strives to achieve best execution on behalf of its

-seeking best execution, the determinative factor is not the lowest possible cost, but whether the transaction
+clients.
+In seeking best execution, the determinative factor is not the lowest possible cost, but whether

-represents the best qualitative execution, taking into consideration the full range of a broker-dealer’s
+the transaction represents the best qualitative execution, taking into consideration the full range of a

 a broker-dealer’s trading expertise, including its ability to complete trades, execute and settle